 If you cut and burn the rope, right above the fray, it will be good as new.

 - RELATED: Read the facts about Olaplex, the only product on the market that has been clinically proven to repair hair damage.

 - Repair damaged hair and broken bonds with olaplex

 - Use once weekly or as needed

 Yes, you’ll often hear that you should be towel-drying your hair vs. using a hairdryer as the heat from the dryer will strip your hair’s moisture.
 However, did you ever think that towel-drying could be equally as damaging if you don’t do it right?

 First off, you need to be gentle with the towel.
 I know it may be tempting to turn your head upside down and vigorously rub your hair until it’s half-way dry, but doing so is bad news.
 Can you even imagine how much friction occurs when you rub your hair that hard?

 Next, terry cloth, in itself, is horrible for your hair.
-Its rough texture catches hair strands and rips right through them.
+Its rough texture catches hair strands and rips right through them, trashing your hair.
 Furthermore, it’s known to cause serious frizz.